 In July 2010, the FASB issued ASU 2020-10, Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses (Topic 310) ("ASU 2010-20").
 The main objective of ASU 2010-20 is to provide financial statement users with greater transparency about an entity's allowance for credit losses and the credit quality of its financing receivables.
 In the aftermath of the global economic crisis, effective financial reporting has become the subject of worldwide attention, with a focus on the urgent need for improved accounting standards in a number of areas, including financial instruments.
 ASU 2010-20 is intended to provide additional information to assist financial statement users in assessing an entity's credit risk exposures and evaluating the adequacy of its allowance for credit losses.
 Currently, a high threshold for recognition of credit impairments impedes timely recognition of losses.
 ASU 2010-20 was effective for interim and annual reporting periods ending on or after December 15, 2010 for disclosures as of the end of a reporting period and will be effective for interim and annual reporting periods beginning on or after December 15, 2010 for disclosures about activity that occurs during a reporting period.
-Accordingly, the Company adopted the disclosures required by ASU 2010-20 at the end of a reporting period as of December 31, 2010.
-The Company does not believe the adoption of disclosures required by ASU 2010-20 for activity that occurs during a reporting period will have a material effect on its consolidated financial position, results of operations or cash flows.
+Accordingly, the Company adopted the disclosures required by ASU 2010-20 for activity that occurs during a reporting period will have a material effect on its consolidated financial position, results of operations or cash flows.